 If you advertise for a care worker, it is advisable to use a box number and take up references.
-Carefully consider the duties you require and write a job description, so there is no misunderstanding by either of you about what is expected.
+Carefully consider the specific duties and help that you require and write a job description, so there is no misunderstanding by either of you about what is expected.